Beth Mizell

-Mary Beth Sherman Mizell (born January 1952), is a businesswoman from Franklinton, Louisiana, who is a Republican member of the Louisiana State Senate for District 12, which encompasses the parishes of St. Tammany, Tangipahoa, and Washington, part of the Florida Parishes of southeastern Louisiana.
+Mary Beth Sherman Mizell (born January 1952) is an American businesswoman from Franklinton, Louisiana, who is a Republican member of the Louisiana State Senate for District 12, which encompasses the parishes of St. Tammany, Tangipahoa, and Washington, part of the Florida Parishes of southeastern Louisiana.
 On January 11, 2016, she succeeded the term-limited Democrat Ben Nevers.

 Background

-Mizell was married for forty-one years until his death of cancer to James Robert "Bob" Mizell.
+Mizell was married to James Robert "Bob" Mizell for forty-one years before he died from cancer in 2012.
 Mizell has two children, Julie Mizell Stewart, a teacher, and Joshua Mizell, a veteran of the U.S. Marine Corps.